-On May 2nd, over 400 people, including officers from the Philadelphia and Temple Police Departments, teachers and 2nd – 8th Grade students from 10 of our Independence Mission Schools, including St. Rose of Lima, St. Frances Cabrini, St. Veronica, St. Barnabas, St. Thomas, St. Martin de Porres, St. Malachy, Holy Cross, Our Mother of Sorrows/St. Ignatius of Loyola (OMSSI) and St. Gabriel, came together to take part in the 3rd annual Police Youth Alliance (PYA) chess tournament, step dance and drumline recital at Temple University’s McGonigle Hall.
+On May 2nd, over 400 people, including officers from the Philadelphia and Temple Police Departments, teachers and 2nd – 8th Grade students from 10 of our Independence Mission Schools, including St. Rose of Lima, St. Frances Cabrini, St. Veronica, St. Barnabas, St. Thomas, St. Martin de Porres, St. Malachy, Holy Cross, Our Mother of Sorrows/St. Ignatius of Loyola (OMSSI) and St. Gabriel, came together to take part in the 3rd annual Police Youth Alliance (PYA) Year-End Celebration.
+The event, which took place at Temple University’s McGonigle Hall, included a chess tournament and recital featuring step dance and our drumline.

 We are so proud of all who participated in this end-of-year celebration and congratulate our students who placed in the chess tournament!